Energy for Tomorrow

 Product content label

 Energy for Tomorrow matches 25, 50 or 100 percent of your electricity use.
 Energy for Tomorrow is made up of the following new renewable resources averaged annually.
 Information provided is both historic and prospective.
-For specific information about this electricity product, visit www.we-energies.com/eft or call 800-242-9137.
-We base all of our comparisons on an average home using 750 kWh per month.
+We base all comparisons on 660 kWh per month.
+660 kWh is the average monthly use for a We Energies Residential customer.
+The Energy for Tomorrow rate is administered by the Public Service Commission of Wisconsin.
+Changes to the rate are subject to their rules.
+For specific information about this electricity product, go online or call 800-242-9137.

 |Energy for Tomorrow Green-e certified new renewables3|